dc-nrx/GitHubSample/README.md

 - Pull Request pipeline - 1) run unit- (and UI-, if any) tests and block merge to develop/main if any fails.
 2) check minimum test coverage for `ViewModel` and `API` packages and block the PR if it is not sufficient.
 - Enhance TipKit integration
 - Tune the image resize animation in user details (e.g. animation path of the text and overlap with the image while animating)
+- Disable landscape orientation for certain scenes on iOS (at least in the users list, probably user details and web view as well)